 (6th picture: comedians Eddie Murphy, Robin Williams & Joe Piscopo on SNL in the 1980s)

-When Alex is coerced and blackmailed into doing a deed involving a woman he met up with, - who turns out to be a femme fatale (Fran Drescher), by putting a hit out on an 'alias' in return for his normal life, his wife Shannon becomes increasingly suspicious of his behaviour and sets out to investigate, with the help of a 'spy' (Jeffrey Dean Morgan).
+When Alex is coerced and blackmailed into doing a deed involving a woman he met up with, - who turns out to be a femme fatale (Fran Drescher), by putting a hit out on an 'alias' in return for his normal life, his wife Shannon becomes increasingly suspicious of his behaviour, thinking that perhaps her husband is a philanderer and she sets out to investigate, with the help of a 'spy' in Lorenzo (Jeffrey Dean Morgan).
+On the other hand, Lorenzo has plans for a large-scale money- laundering scheme that also involves the conspiracy of looting the funds of millions of private and public businesses, organisations & institutions worldwide - one of them being Shannon's hospital where she works.
+Which is where he upon sets his sights on Alex as the unfortunate culprit to help him achieve his task.

 The film title 'I Do' alludes to a phrase uttered by the bride and groom when they are about to tie the knot and get married.
 But it also refers to the film's plot where Alex accepts an offer to bump off another person, as part of a deal.